 How to create zones in your living room

 1. If your living room is used for some process very often, then you should plan a special place for this process to avoid frequent unfolding for this kind of work process.
-The working place should not block any entrance, or be on a communication line.
+The working place should not block any entrance, or be on a communication line.2.
+Communication zone.
+If your living room has several doors, then it's better to separate the paths from one door to another.
+Also it's better to leave some place near the window.
+You should follow simple rule: The most used parts of the living room should be easily accessible.
+So don't block this space!

 3. Zone of free space.
 In small sized flats, you should use any possible (and sometime impossible) way to enlarge the free space.
 The main aim is to group your furniture, so it's placed in the way that to use it you will have to turn to the wall.
 So this way your working place will share the free space of the room.